OthrysDev/express2gatling/README.md

 Follow the procedures & documentation provided on Gatling's website.
 Normally you should download a zip file containing the sources to run Gatling in standalone mode.
 You might have to install a JDK to have it run.

-Once Gatling is operationnl, point it to your scripts by modifying the `galting.conf` file :
+Once Gatling is operationnal, point it to your scripts by modifying the `gatling.conf` file :
 ```yaml
 [...]
 directory {